Stable Transuranic Elements

 First Singularity and modosophont industrial bases continue to make use of transuranics to this day, often for radiation shielding but also with highly stable forms (with half-lives generally measured in centuries or millenia) used for compact counterweights, gyroscopes and flywheels in devices of all sizes from synsects to interstellar vehicles.
 Micromechanical and nanomechanical components using stable transuranics are not used in high radiation environments due to their large neutron-absorption cross-sections, but are common elsewhere.
 Some specialist spacecraft, vecs and even cyborgs may use less stable isotopes as power sources for radioisotope thermal generators, fission rockets and very small fission reactors.
 Some Hider groups value the long term stability of certain transuranics and the ease with which they may be transmuted into fissile isotopes as a power source which compares favourably with many kinds of primitive antimatter storage.

-Military use of stable transuranics is much rarer since the Nanotech Age, given the relative ease with which compact laser-triggered fusion devices and antimatter-catalysed fission and fusion explosives can be made or obtained.
+Military use of stable transuranics is much rarer since the Golden Age, given the relative ease with which compact laser-triggered fusion devices and antimatter-catalysed fission and fusion explosives can be made or obtained.
 Nonetheless, some primitive and remote societies and terrorist groups have been known to make "pocket nukes" and other highly concealable weapons such as intense neutron sources and single pulse gamma ray lasers.
 The ease with which weapons-grade material may be made from other transuranics means that the use of these materials in bulk is often carefully monitored and controlled by local law-enforcement and arms-limitation groups.

 Technologically advanced civilisations making widespread use of magmatter and conversion power have much less need for transuranics, mainly using them in more specialised roles such as nuclear chemistry, or the shells of vecs and vehicles intended to operate in particularly harsh high-radiation environments (such as the Radiation Nation).